codevence/fair-wizard-guide/docs/applications/data-management-planner/projects/list/templates.rst

 ..
 NOTE::

-    Project templates can be created by users with permission to manage project templates.
+    Project templates can be created by users with the :ref:`Manage Project Templates<roles>` role permission.

 When creating a new project, we need to choose a knowledge model and optionally select some question tags.
 After the project is created, we should also choose a :ref:`default document template<default-document-template>` and format to enable :ref:`preview<preview>`.
 It can be overwhelming for new researchers to set up everything when they are new to all this.